 To plan for possible cost overruns, a Contingency Reserve Policy was initiated with the FY 2020-2023 TIP cycle.
-The TPO will retain a program reserve of TPO suballocated federal funds to cover cost overruns within the local program of projects.
-In response to program needs during the previous TIP period, the program reserve amount will be calculated as a minimum of nine percent of all TPO suballocated funds (L-STBG, L-STBG-TA and CRP), including any carryover balance amounts.
-Cost overruns in excess of 25% of the total project costs, or increasing TPO federal funds in excess of \$500,000 require approval by the TPO Technical Committee.
-Cost overruns below these thresholds may be approved by TPO staff.
-Measurements for these cost changes are cumulative from the project budget established with the adoption of the approved TIP.

-TPO staff will monitor the contingency reserve balance and provide updates to the TPO Technical Committee and Executive Board following all approved cost overruns.
+The TPO will retain a program reserve of L-STBG funds to cover cost overruns within the local program of projects.
+In response to program needs during the previous TIP period, the program reserve amount will be calculated as a minimum of five percent of all TPO suballocated funds (L-STBG, L-STBG-TA and CRP), including any carryover balance amounts.
+At the discretion of TPO Staff, L-STBG funds (if available) may be programmed to cover the cost overrun of a project and the Technical Committee and Executive Board will be notified.
+TPO staff will monitor the construction reserve balance and advise the Technical Committee/Executive Board if conditions suggest that additional cost overrun limitations be considered (e.g., project increase caps, reduced federal share).
 Contractual agreements between TDOT and the project sponsor must not bind the TPO to pay for cost overruns with TPO-managed federal grant funds.